Note: This blog is updated every Friday morning

 Biotech company Moderna publishes positive efficacy results from its Phase 3 studies of its potential COVID-19 vaccine.

 Scottish Government outlines plans for the delivery of COVID-19 vaccines.

-Scottish Government announce East Lothian to move down to Level 2 on 24 November, but Midlothian to remain at Level 3.
+Scottish Government announce East Lothian will move down to Level 2 on 24 November.

 Health Secretary Jeane Freeman announces plans for an expansion in testing for hospital patients, health and social care staff, and communities in Level 4 areas.

 Scottish Government announce the removal of the travel ban on visitors from Denmark.
 Arrivals from Denmark, Estonia and Latvia will need to complete a self-isolation period of 14 days.

 Scottish Government announce £2 million funding for UNICEF to help address the impact of the pandemic on children in Malawi, Zambia and Rwanda.

 Scottish Government announce £11.8 million additional funding to help businesses take advantage of digital technologies.